kieranklaassen/kieranklaassen-com/content/blog/automatically-add-tokens-to-active-record-models/index.md

 ## Show me the code!

-The above magic is achieved by this Tokenizable concern that you can include in your projects.
+The above magic is achieved by this Tokenizable concern that you can include in your Ruby on Rails projects.

 You can also [view it on Github](https://github.com/kieranklaassen/tokenizable-example/blob/master/app/models/concerns/tokenizable.rb)